mark-andrews/wlv-bayes-2022/readme.md

 to provide a solid introduction to Bayesian methods, both theoretically and practically.
-We will begin by teaching the fundamental concepts of Bayesian inference and Bayesian modelling, including how Bayesian methods differ from their classical statistics counterparts, and then provide a solid introdction to how to do Bayesian data analysis with real world problems.
+We will begin by teaching the fundamental concepts of Bayesian inference and Bayesian modelling, including how Bayesian methods differ from their classical statistics counterparts, and then provide a solid introduction to how to do Bayesian data analysis with real world problems.
 Throughout this course, we will be using, via the brms package, Stan based Markov Chain Monte Carlo (MCMC) methods, which is argubly the state-of-the-art approach to modern